-- What purchasing guidelines need to be followed?
-Can a national or state purchasing contract/cooperative be utilized to maximize your budget?
+- What are your purchasing guidelines?
+Can you utilize a national or state purchasing contract/cooperative to maximize your budget?

-- When do items or services need to be delivered?
-Be sure to plan ahead as delivery time will vary due to current supply chain issues.
+- When do you need items or services delivered?
+Be sure to plan ahead, as delivery time will vary due to supply chain issues.

-- How will products/technology/services be selected?
+- How will you select products, technology, and services?
 Who will make those decisions?

 - Do you have buy-in?
-Will spending choices be viewed as beneficial and be supported by both internal and external stakeholders?
+Will spending choices be beneficial and supported by both internal and external stakeholders?